 Contact your Pathways team member according to your school district to get started on your Pathway today!

-Annie White is the Regional Program Manager for Pathways Southeast Tennessee, who cultivates relationships within the regional business and education community, as well as the TN Department of Education to support the development and implementation of career pathways.
+Annie White is the Program Manager for Pathways Southeast Tennessee, who cultivates relationships within the regional business and education community, as well as the TN Department of Education to support the development and implementation of seamless career pathways.
 She is passionate about preparing students for future careers with unlimited opportunities!